imanghafoori1/laravel-heyman/README.md

 ### That is what this package does for you + a lot more things...

+### Should You Remember All The Methods?
+> IDE auto-completion is provided for you, out of the box for every thing.

 You can put these codes in `AuthServiceProvider.php` (or any other service provider) `boot` method to take effect.

 ## Watching Urls